M2 Browning: Sniper rifle

 The M2 machine gun has also been used as a long-range sniper rifle when equipped with a high-powered telescopic sight.
-Soldiers during the Korean War used scoped M2s in the role of a sniper rifle, but the practice was most notably used by US Marine Corps sniper Carlos Hathcock during the Vietnam War.
+Soldiers during the Korean War used scoped M2s in the role of a sniper rifle, but the practice was most notably used by U.S. Marine Corps sniper Carlos Hathcock during the Vietnam War.
 Using an Unertl telescopic sight and a mounting bracket of his own design, Hathcock could quickly convert the M2 into a sniper rifle, using the traversing-and-elevating (T&E) mechanism attached to the tripod.
 When firing semi-automatically, Hathcock hit man-size targets beyond 2000 yd—twice the range of the standard-caliber sniper rifle of the time (a .30-06 Winchester Model 70).
 Hathcock set the record for the longest confirmed kill at 2460 yd—about 1.4 statute miles, a record which stood until 2002, when it was broken in Afghanistan by Canadian Army sniper Arron Perry.